 Air conditioners are constructed to withstand precipitation, including rain and snow.
 However, if your outdoor air conditioner is submerged in standing water from a torrential downpour, this may severely damage the electrical components within.
 Your cooling is most likely to suffer damage if the floodwater reaches a foot deep.
-Still, if the system has flooded at all, call Komfort Air at 704-705-8135 for an air conditioning inspection.
+Still, if the system has flooded at all, call Komfort Air Service Experts at 704-705-8135 for an air conditioning inspection.

 If extreme flooding has occurred or is likely to occur, follow these instructions to avoid hurting your HVAC system or making dangerous operating conditions.